syncfusion-content/extension-docs/Extension/Faq/The-Syncfusion-templates-do-not-show-up-in-the-new-project-window-of-Visual-Studio.md

 # The Syncfusion templates do not show up in the new project window of Visual Studio.
 How can to get them installed?

-Perform the given steps to ensure whether the Syncfusion MVC Extension build has been installed in the machine or not.
+Perform the given steps to ensure whether the Syncfusion ASP.NET MVC Extension build has been installed in the machine or not.

 1. Navigate to the following location:

-   _{Syncfusion installed location}\Utilities\Sample Creator\ASP.NET MVC_
+   _{Syncfusion installed location}\Utilities\Extensions\ASP.NET MVC_

-   _Ex: C:\Program Files (x86)\Syncfusion\Essential Studio\12.4.0.24\Utilities\Sample Creator\ASP.NET MVC._
+   _Ex: C:\Program Files (x86)\Syncfusion\Essential Studio\15.4.0.17\Utilities\Extensions\ASP.NET MVC._

    Refer the following screenshot for more information.

    ![](The-Syncfusion-templatesd_images/The-Syncfusion-templatesd_img1.png)
-     Sample Creator Installed location

-2. When the above path exists, it means that the MVC Extension build has already been installed in the machine.
+2. When the above path exists, it means that the ASP.NET MVC Extension build has already been installed in the machine.
 So now you can install the following Syncfusion
    Extensions manually:
    * Syncfusion Project Templates
    * Syncfusion Visual Studio Extensions